The following is a guest post by Tony Giles, author of Seeing the World My Way.

 It’s considered one of the most magnificent structures of Roman architecture and engineering.

 We enjoyed it for its size, rough textures of various building materials, such as stone, brick, and marble, and absorbed the information, gaining an impression of the Colosseum at the height of Roman imperialism.

 We briefly explored the lower level, assisted by a couple of staff members before exiting into the hot blazing sun and returning to the only café in the near vicinity.

 The Trevi Fountain

-As we finished our meal, it began to rain – some people would have a wet meal that night!
+As we finished our meal, it began to rain – some people would have a wet dinner that night!

 We returned to our hostel by bus, locating the bus stop with help from a delightful Irish couple.
 They were on their honeymoon and exploring Italy.

-Tony lives in Teignmouth, Devon, UK and when he's not travelling, he enjoys walking by the sea, dining with Tatiana, listening to classic rock music and reading historical fiction.
+Tony lives in Teignmouth, Devon, UK and when he's not traveling, he enjoys walking by the sea, dining with Tatiana, listening to classic rock music and reading historical fiction.

 Last Updated on